 Within the relevant boundaries or Primary Shopping Areas of defined centres

-Not within the relevant boundaries / Primary Shopping Areas of a defined centre but are in edge-of-centre or out-of-centre locations.
+Not within the relevant boundaries or Primary Shopping Areas of a defined centre but are in edge-of-centre or out-of-centre locations.

 Convenience shopping includes food, newspapers etc., while comparison shopping includes white goods, clothing, shoes etc.